Questions are powerful!

 Then go around the group one after another and have them share one question (without an answer).
 Continue to move around the group until everyone in the group says “pass” or we lose momentum.
 When others are done, I rapidly share the few other questions I may have.

 It has amazed me to see how eyes have been opened, seeing that there are so many questions for one verse.
 This short, simple exercise launches the process of gaining insight through questions.
 I repeat this until the group is comfortable with asking questions in their private study.
 When we learn to ask question of the text to draw out insights, we can let the Bible read us even more than we read the Bible.

-A conversation or dialog around the Bible is like a dance.
+A conversation with the Spirit of God around a Bible passage is like a dance.